Deminder/ShutdownTimer/README.md

 - Timer for _Poweroff_, _Reboot_, _Suspend_

   - Options may be reordered or hidden
-  - Disabling the extension leaves a timer process alive.
-The extension is only completely disabled if the screen saver does not activate within three seconds.
+  - During the unlock-dialog the timer will not stop.
+(If the extension is disabled or when logging out the timer will stop.)

 - Show scheduled shutdown info as _(sys)_